CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Lab Overview

-In this lab, you will explore role-based access control (RBAC) to manage permissions and scopes, enabling precise control over actions that identities can perform.
-You will also simplify subscription management by organizing all Azure subscriptions under a management group and configuring permissions to allow virtual machine management and support request submissions.
+In this lab, you will explore Role-Based Access Control (RBAC) and Azure Management Groups to implement structured governance across multiple subscriptions.
+You’ll start by organizing subscriptions under a management group, then assign built-in and custom roles to control access with precision.
+By the end of the lab, you’ll also learn how to monitor and audit these role assignments using the Azure Activity Log, ensuring transparency and accountability in your environment.

 ## Lab objectives
 In this lab, you will complete the following tasks: